egoist/poi/README.md

 ### Universal apps

 Really? sure, I will add this feature once Vue supports Virtual Dom or Server-side rendering.
+And it will come soon!

 ## Advanced configuration